vaibatch2001/cleaning-data-project/CodeBook.md

 ### add columns for activity and subjects

-Add the activity and subject vectors created earlier as columns at the beginnning of the test data table
+Add the activity and subject vectors created earlier as columns at the beginning of the test data table

 ### create additional rows for train data (subject, activity)